Rahulkaushal009/NCFSAR-tool/README.txt

 5. Follow instructions appear on command window

 6. Once done.
-It will automaically make a new folder as Results  and NCF corrected excel file will be saved.
+It will automatically make a new folder as Results  and NCF corrected excel file will be saved.

 or
 Please see MATLAB_NCF_SAR.pdf (A screenshot).